DavisLaboratory/msImpute/README.md

 Tutorials
 ---------------------
-Please see the notebooks provided in the [reproducibility repository](https://github.com/DavisLaboratory/msImpute-reproducibility).

-Example workflows can be found under `figures/`.
+Example workflows can be found under `figures/` in the [reproducibility repository](https://github.com/DavisLaboratory/msImpute-reproducibility) associated with the manuscript.

 New feature : msPIP
 ---------------------